 Financial Discipline: We expect the mergers to be accretive to both earnings and cash flow, based on the accretive effect of the merger to earnings on a pro forma basis for the six months ended June 30, 2006 and the year ended December 31, 2005.
-Additionally, to date, we have hedged 75% of the acquired production through 2007 and 55% through 2008, using a series of three-way collars, with floors designed to ensure a return on our investment and ceilings that allow considerable upside.
+Additionally, as of September 11, 2006, we had hedged approximately 85% of the acquired production for the fourth quarter of 2006, 72% for 2007 and 63% for 2008, using a series of three-way collars, with floors designed to ensure a return on our investment and ceilings that allow considerable upside.
 We are focused on reducing our leverage via a combination of continued asset sales, equity infusions and meaningful free cash flow.
 We believe that from the issuance of equity and sales of assets, we will have \$15 billion of net proceeds to pay down our debt.
 Our targeted debt-to-capitalization ratio is 40% or less.